Bangko Sentral ng Pilipinas: Anti-money laundering

-In February 2013, Philippine President Benigno Aquino III signed "R.A.
-No. 10365" known as An act further strengthening the Anti-Money Laundering Law, which aims to strengthen the AMLC by requiring that any suspicious transaction in foreign exchange, real estate, and jewelry and precious metal trading be reported.
+In February 2013, Philippine President Benigno Aquino III signed "Republic Act No. 10365" known as An Act Further Strengthening the Anti-Money Laundering Law, which aims to strengthen the AMLC by requiring that any suspicious transaction in foreign exchange, real estate, and jewelry and precious metal trading be reported.

+The Bangko Sentral ng Pilipinas (BSP) introduced regulations in September 2025 requiring enhanced due diligence for cash transactions exceeding ₱500,000 per day, as part of efforts to combat money laundering and corruption.

 Governors

 Logo

-The current logo of the Bangko Sentral ng Pilipinas was adopted in January 2021 with the design receiving endorsement by the National Historical Commission of the Philippines.
+The 2020 logo of Bangko Sentral ng Pilipinas was first adopted as the central bank's primary logo in November 20, 2020 with the design receiving endorsement by the National Historical Commission of the Philippines (NHCP).
 The circular symbol features a full-bodied gold-colored Philippine eagle based on actual photographs of the bird and three stars.

-The old logo introduced in 2010 which is still currently used in coinage and banknotes in circulation, and on its headquarters from 2012 to 2022 features a blue and white logo and a more stylized rendition of the eagle.
+The logo featuring a blue and white logo and a more stylized rendition of the eagle, used since May 7, 2010 (concurrently with the 1993 and 2020 logos since May 7, 2010 and November 20, 2020, respectively), is still currently used in currency since the preview of New Generation Currency (NGC) banknotes on November 2010 six months after it was first used.
+It was used on NGC banknotes from the said month of 2010 to December 2022 and coins from November 30, 2017 until the said month of 2022, and on its headquarters in Manila and Security Plant Complex in Quezon City from 2012 to 2022.

 Museum

 Within the main Manila complex of the BSP is the Museo ng Bangko Sentral ng Pilipinas (English: Museum of the Bangko Sentral ng Pilipinas).
 Inaugurated on January 3, 1999, as part of the golden jubilee of central banking in the country, the Museo showcases the BSP's collection of currencies.